matter-labs/zinc/zinc-book/src/02-getting-started/00-first-circuit.md

 2. Add the folder with the binaries to `PATH`
 3. Use the binaries via your favorite terminal

-The Zinc framework consists of three tools:
+The minimal Zinc framework consists of three tools:

 - `zargo` circuit manager
 - `znc` Zinc compiler
 - `zvm` Zinc virtual machine

-`zargo` can use the compiler and virtual machine through its interface, so you will only need `zargo` to work with your circuits.
+`zargo` can use the compiler and virtual machine through its interface, so you will only need `zargo` to work with your projects.

 For more information on `zargo`, check out this [chapter](../10-zargo-circuit-manager/00-overview.md).